ACANETS/dpcpp-tutorial/word-count/README.md

 The Map procedure uses a fixed "workload" represented by "char_per_item" for each work-item.
 As a result, we partition the input text file into equal chunks of "text_size/char_per_item" bytes and assign each chunk to a work-item.
 As the FPGA architecture follows the preset workgroups and size of the workgroups, we can derive the number of times (called steps in the program) that we need to run the Map procedure.
 During each step, we create a total of "n_wgroups*wgroup_size" work-items.

 In the Reduction kernel, a work-item initializes the counters for the work-group, and reads its assigned chunk from the text file data.
 It scans through the chunk byte by byte and compares with the keywords simultaneously.
 If a keyword is matched, the corresponding counter in the local memory will be incremented atomically.
-At the end of reduction, the work-item will increment the global counters atomically.
+At the end of reduction, one of the work-items in a work-group will increment the global counters atomically.

+In this FPGA oriented design, we have one compute unit which is typical for FPGA.
+Therefore one work-group is needed and specified.
+We have the option to set the size of the work-group, i.e. the number of work-items in the work-group.

 ## License
 This code sample is licensed under MIT license.